thajiyev9/dev-network/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It is a social platform for developers to communicate and share their information with others to introduce yourselves and get any job offers.
+It is a social platform for developers to communicate and share their information with others to introduce themselves and get any job offers.

 Features:
 * Registration & Login